pptyasar/LeetMe/Readme.md

 <details>
 <summary>238.
 Product of Array Except Self</summary>

-**Description:** Given an integer array nums, return an array answer such that answer[i] is equal to the product of all the elements of nums except nums[i].
+Given an integer array nums, return an array answer such that answer[i] is equal to the product of all the elements of nums except nums[i].
 The product of any prefix or suffix of nums is guaranteed to fit in a 32-bit integer.
 You must write an algorithm that runs in O(n) time and without using the division operation.

-**Example:**
 Input: nums = [1,2,3,4]
 Output: [24,12,8,6]